Hakeem Jeffries: New York State Assembly

-Jeffries was elected and reelected, serving in the New York State Assembly for a Brooklyn district from 2007 to 2012.
+Jeffries was elected and reelected in the 57th district, serving in the New York State Assembly from 2007 to 2012.
 During this time, he introduced over 70 bills.

 In 2007, while still in his first term in the State Assembly, Jeffries endorsed and supported Barack Obama, and was among Obama's earliest supporters in Hillary Clinton's home state.
 In one interview, he said, "When I first ran for office, some people suggested that someone with the name 'Hakeem Jeffries' could never get elected, and when I saw someone with the name 'Barack Obama' get elected to the U.S. Senate, it certainly inspired me."

 While in the Assembly, Jeffries worked on policing issues.
 In 2010, Governor David Paterson signed a Stop-and-Frisk database bill sponsored by Jeffries and then-Senator Eric Adams that banned police from compiling names and addresses of those stopped but not arrested during street searches.

 Jeffries wrote and sponsored that law.
 He also sponsored and passed House Bill A.9834-A (now law), which stopped counting prison populations of upstate districts as part of those districts' population, becoming the second state to end this practice.